5Society/base-webapi-dataUtils/README.md

 ## To use this template:

 At program.cs:
+- Define Database to use after line "//Add dbContext" By default the project uses EntityframeworkCore.InMemory, you can uninstall and use other context.
+  The project has dependency to EntityframeworkCore.SqlServer, you can uninstall and use other context.
 - Add services to container after line "// Add services to the container."
 - Add repositories to services after lines "// Add repositories to services"